telerik/winforms-docs/richtexteditor/features/document-protection.md

 {{endregion}}

-This code determines 3 users and two groups but does not specify the relationship between the
-          users and the groups.
+This code determines 3 users and two groups but does not specify the relationship between the users and the groups.
 This is so because users have the potential to change their groups.

-The collection kept in the Users property of __RadRichTextEditor__ is also used in the default
+The collection kept in the Users property of __RadRichTextEditor__ is also used in the default   __ChangeEditingPermissionsDialog__ which creates the PermissionRangeInfos to be inserted in the document.
-          __ChangeEditingPermissionsDialog__
-          which creates the PermissionRangeInfos to be inserted in the document.

 ## Changing the Current User

 The current user of the document is set using the __CurrentUser__ property of the editor.
 It is of type UserInfo - here in addition to the name of the user, the group that the user belongs to can also be passed.
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\Features\DocumentProtection.cs region=current}}
 {{source=..\SamplesVB\RichTextEditor\Features\DocumentProtection.vb region=current}}